 - Typical speeds on a fast home connection vary by server distance and network congestion.
 Expect some overhead due to encryption but many users report speeds that are more than enough for streaming, video calls, and casual browsing.

-Comparison with other VPNs brief Proton vpn wont open heres how to fix it fast
+Comparison with other VPNs brief

 - Proton VPN vs. NordVPN